-roasted cauliflower and kale pie with potato crust
+roasted cauliflower and kale pie with a potato crust

 - 1 large egg

-- 2 Tbsp vegetable oil + more for the pan
+- 2 tablespoons vegetable oil + more for the pan

 - 2 large eggs

-- Preheat your oven to 190 C / 375 F. Grease your 20 cm x 4 cm / 8 inch x 1.5 inch pie pan, line a baking pan with parchment paper.
+- Preheat your oven to 190 C / 375 F. Grease your 20 cm / 8-inch pie pan, line a baking pan with parchment paper.

-- Put grated potatoes into strainer, sprinkle with salt, allow to stand for 10 minutes in your sink.
-Squeeze with your hand to remove excess liquid, move to another bowl, add egg and flour, stir well to combine.
+- Put grated potatoes in a strainer, sprinkle with salt, allow standing for 10 minutes in your sink.
+Squeeze with your hand to remove excess liquid, move to a bowl, add egg and flour, stir well to combine.
 Press into pie pan, forming an edge around rim of pie pan.

 - Cover cauliflower evenly with oil and place on a baking tray.
 Bake potato crust and cauliflower for 25-30 minutes.

-- Bring a pot with 3 l / 3 quarts of water to boil, add kale and cook 5 minutes then drain.
+- Bring a pot with 3 quarts of water to boil, add kale and cook 5 minutes then drain.

-- In a big bowl add sour cream, 2 eggs, cumin, mustard powder, ginger, garlic, salt whisk well.
-Add roasted cauliflower, kale (squeeze out excess liquid) and feta, stir and pour on potato crust.
+- In a big bowl add sour cream, 2 eggs, cumin, mustard powder, ginger, garlic, and salt and whisk well.
+Add roasted cauliflower, kale (squeeze out excess liquid) and feta, stir and pour the potato crust.
 Bake 35-40 minutes or until set and golden brown.